 If You Want to Use an Existing Bird Feeder

 If you have a non-smart bird feeder you already like, or are interested in building your own and are just looking for a camera, Hibird's stand-alone DIY feeder camera is what you want.
-It's compatible with both 2.4-GHz and 5-GHz Wi-Fi bands—a rarity for bird feeder cameras—and the cute green owl face streams the same better-than-average-quality 4K HD video and 32 MP pics as the bigger Hibird feeder, above.
+It's compatible with both 2.4-GHz and 5-GHz Wi-Fi bands—a rarity for bird-feeder cameras—and the cute green owl face streams the same better-than-average-quality 4K HD video and 32 MP pics as the bigger Hibird feeder, above.
 There is a subscription tier with features like increased storage, but the camera is still usable without it.
 There's an auxiliary solar panel included for charging, and you can mount it via its quarter-inch nut on the included bendable arm and bracket, or jury-rig a custom solution.
 It pairs seamlessly with the Hibird app, with access to AI (which is just OK), livestreaming, and the Dr. Bird ChatGPT-like feature, where you can ask bird-related questions.
-(The answers are corny and not as granular as they could be, but it still could be useful for some.)
+(The answers are corny and not as granular as they could be, but the function still could be useful for some.)

 | Specs | |